lbrito1/blog/content/posts/2020-07-01-replacing_google_analytics_android.md

 alt: "Google search results for 'google analytics payload size is too large'.
 642,000 results.",
 caption: "That's a lot of results.") %>

-They apparently need that to feed their Lovecraftian "Audience Cohort Analysis"-kind of products.
+Apparently they often need over 8kb per request to feed their Lovecraftian "Audience Cohort Analysis" line of products.
 Fair enough, but I'm pretty sure that for my purposes, a several-kb payload is effectively using a sledgehammer to kill a fly.

 By using Google Analytics I was willfully sending Google who-knows-what kind of data designed to build up people's advertising profile.
 The page views of my blog probably didn't help Google too much in that aspect, sure, but the principle of the whole thing still bothered me enough to do something about it.